Packaging and Distribution of the Minimal FastAPI Project

 App

-The app service is the FastAPI application container:
+service is the FastAPI application container:

-Line 23 indicates that the container image will be built from the current directory, which should contain the Dockerfile.
+Line 23 indicates that the container image will be built from the current directory, which should contain the Dockerfile

-The application will be listening on port 5000 (line 26).
+The application will be listening on port 5000

 Line 27 specifies that the container will be automatically restarted in case of failure or when Docker is restarted.

-Line 29 sets the ENV environment variable to the value production if it hasn't been defined previously.
+environment variable to the value production

 Lines 30 to 36 define the command that will be executed when the container starts.
-The difference with the original command is the inclusion of the option --root-path=/api, so that it is possible to access the API documentation through the path /api/docs instead of /docs, since the application will be accessed through the reverse proxy from /api, as will be presented in the following section on Caddy configuration.
+The difference with the original command is the inclusion of the option --root-path=/api

 Caddy Configuration

-Caddy is configured through a configuration file called Caddyfile.
+.
 For the Minimal FastAPI project, we have the following configuration:

 {$DOMAIN:localhost} {